 Because of their small size, northwestern garter snakes can be an easy meal for a number of predators such as birds of prey and mink.
 However, it appears that northwestern garter snakes have learned to make the most of their variable coloration.
 Studies show that brightly striped snakes flee when faced with a predator.
 The snake’s stripes make it difficult to tell exactly what direction and speed it is moving.
 Thus confusing the predator and increasing the chance of escape.
 While spotted and faintly striped, garter snakes use their camouflage and remain motionless to avoid detection from predators.

 Northwestern garter snakes are fairly inactive snakes and feed during the day.
 Their laid back lifestyle works for them just fine because most of the food they eat is even more sedentary than they are.
 These snakes mostly eat slugs and earthworms, along with the occasional snail and small amphibian.
-Once an adults mouth is large enough, they will also eat any birds eggs they find.
+Once an adult’s mouth is large enough, they will also eat any bird eggs they find.

 Northwestern garter snakes are found in southwestern B.C. as far inland as Manning Park and on many of the coastal islands, including all of Vancouver Island.